WasmEdge/WasmEdge/README.md

 After the build is finished, you can find there are two ssvm binaries:

 1. `ssvm` is for general wasm runtime.
-2. `ssvm-evm` is for Ewasm runtime.
+2. `ssvm-evmc` is a shared library with Ewasm runtime and evmc interface.
 3. `ssvm-qitc` is for AI application, supporting ONNC runtime for AI model in ONNX format.
 4. `ssvm-proxy` is for SSVMRPC service, which allows users to deploy and execute Wasm applications via Web interface.